ietf-gitwg/using-github/draft-thomson-git-using-github.md

 # Introduction

-The IETF has an open and transparent process for developing standards; the use of GitHub, when used as part of this process as appropriate, can have several objectives.
-For some technology areas, it can broaden the community that is reviewing and improving the specifications.
-GitHub provides useful tools to speed up and manage a rapid iteration process for managing changes and tracking issues.
-Using tools that reduce the friction in rapidly improving documents and getting more relevant reviews can help improve the speed at which a Working Group completes its specifications.
+The IETF has an open and transparent process for developing standards.
+The use of GitHub or similar tools, when used as part of this process, can have several objectives.
+GitHub provides tools that can be helpful in editing documents.
+Use of this service has proven to reduce the time that working groups need to produce documents and to improve the quality of the final result.

+The use of source control improves traceability and visibility of changes.
+Issue tracking can be used to manage open issues and provide a record of their resolution.
+Pull requests allow for better engagement on technical and edditorial changes, and encourage contributions from a larger set of contributors.
+Using GitHub can also broaden the community of contributors for a specification.

 This document describes how the IETF uses GitHub through the development of Internet-Drafts.
 This concentrates on the work that occurs within IETF working